Austintjh19/EduLink-NUS/docs/UserGuide.md

 Welcome to the **EduLink NUS User Guide** – your essential companion in unlocking the full potential of academic contacts and data management at the National University of Singapore (NUS).

 In this comprehensive guide, we'll take you on a journey to harness the power of EduLink-NUS.
-But first, we would  like to extend a warm welcome and express our gratitude to you for choosing EduLink-NUS to enhance and improve your academic interactions.
+But first, we would  like to extend a warm welcome and express our gratitude to you for choosing EduLink-NUS, to enhance and improve your academic interactions.

 --------------------------------------------------------------------------------------------------------------------
 ## Table of Contents